-115.33 (d): All PREA education provided to detainees is in formats accessible to all inmates, including those who are limited English proficient, deaf, visually impaired, otherwise disabled or have limited reading skills.
+115.33 (d): All PREA education provided to detainees is in formats accessible to all inmates, including those who are limited English proficient, deaf, visually impaired, otherwise disabled, or have limited reading skills.
 The Detainee Handbook, the PREA brochure and all verbal information given is provided in both English and Spanish.
-A contract with the Language Training Center, Inc. provides translation of any other languages.
+A contract with Language Line, Inc. provides translation of any other languages.
 The facility has a TTY for deaf or hard of hearing detainees as well as tablets for visual transmittal of PREA information.
-One detainee that was interviewed utilizing the disability protocol claims he received the orientation and comprehensive training through a staff interpreter, but his orientation and handbook was in English.
-The PREA compliance manager provided him with the Spanish documentation and reminded the intake staff to be certain they provide the appropriate documentation.
+The auditor interviewed 10 Spanish speaking detainees.
+Each of the detainee indicated that the intake staff spoke Spanish and they received all written material in Spanish.
 The facility has tablets that can be utilized for detainees using different languages and has access to written material in other languages.
+The auditor was provided a tutorial about access and utilizing the Tablet by a detainee.
+He was able to show the different language components of the tablet.
+The auditor also utilized the language line for one detainee interview.
+The vendor has a quick access feature and was able to be connected to a Spanish speaking interpreter in less than 3 minutes.

 115.33 (e): The facility maintains documentation of detainees' participation in PREA education.
-In review of 24 random detainee files, all files were complete with proper documentation of receipt of written PREA education material.
+In review of 18 detainee files there were training records indicating the initial orientation and comprehensive training in all files.